Gallowglass: Name

-The Irish language gallóglach is derived from gall "foreign" and óglach; from Old Irish oac (meaning "youth") and Old Irish lóeg (meaning "calf" but later becoming a word for a "hero").
-The Old Irish language plural gallóglaigh is literally "foreign young warriors".(The modern Irish plural is galloglagh.)

-According to the Oxford English Dictionary (OED), the English language singular, gallowglass, is an anglicisation of Old Irish plural gallóglaigh, rather than the singular.
-The OED, which prefers the spelling "galloglass", provides examples of various English plural forms, dating back to a c.
-1515 use of "galloglasseis".
-The OED states that the conventional English plural, gallo(w)glasses, is "probably the result" of the duplicate, redundant plural suffix -es being added to the Irish plural.
-(The OED notes that while the modern Irish plural galloglagh appears to be "etymologically correct", it is recorded later than English gallowglasses.)
-For instance, Shakespeare uses the form "gallowglasses" in Macbeth.
-The OED adds that "galloglasses is found ... in our earliest quot," even though "in some early instances", a relatively early, alternate English plural form, galloglas, is also used.
-Hence, English gallowglass is probably a singularised form, which post-dates the plural, gallowglasses.
+The English word gallowglass derives from the Irish gallóglach, meaning "foreign warrior", from gall, "foreign", and óglach, "warrior".
+It was likely a plural form originally, the singular form being gallowgla(gh); however, it was reinterpreted as a singular form early on, leading to the formation of a new plural, gallowglasses.

 Origin and description

-The gallowglass were from the western coast of Scotland, principally Argyll and the Western Isles.
+The gallowglasses were from the western coast of Scotland, principally Argyll and the Western Isles.
 Their weapons were swords and axes.
 Each was usually accompanied by a man to take care of his weapons and armour and a boy to carry provisions.

-A description from 1600 speaks of the gallowglass as "pycked and seelected men of great and mightie bodies, crewell without compassion.
+A description from 1600 speaks of the gallowglasses as "pycked and seelected men of great and mightie bodies, crewell without compassion.
 The greatest force of the battell consisteth in them, chosinge rather to dye then to yeelde, so that when yt cometh to handy blowes they are quickly slayne or win the feilde".